RfidResearchGroup/homebrew-proxmark3/README.md

 #### Removing features

-When installing with `--HEAD`, it's possible to remove features to reduce firmware size for 256kB devices using options such as `--without-lf`, `--without-hitag`, etc.
+It's possible to remove features to reduce firmware size for 256kB devices using options such as `--without-lf`, `--without-hitag`, etc.

 `--without-foo` corresponds to the `SKIP_FOO` compile options listed [here](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md#256kb-versions).